Harish-M-5/IT-Carrer-APP/README.md

 # 🚀 IT Career Hub

-A **Complete All‑in‑One IT Career Platform** for Students, Freshers, and Developers.
+A **Complete All‑in‑One IT Career Platform** for Students, Freshers, and Developers

-This application provides **Coding Practice, Interview Preparation, AI Tools, Project tools, Cloud,Job Links, Learning Platforms, and Career Resources** — all inside a **single React application**.
+This application provides **Coding Practice, Interview Preparation, AI Tools, Project tools, Cloud,Job Links, Learning Platforms, and Career Resources** — all inside a **single React application**

 ---